albertisaac12/MultiSigWallet-Lending-Borrowing-Solidity/README.md

 4. **Approving a Loan**: Signers can approve loan requests initiated by borrowers.
 5. **Repaying a Loan**: Borrowers can repay loans with interest, ensuring timely repayment and maintaining the integrity of the lending system.

+## NOTICE

+1. PLEASE NOTE THAT THIS SMART CONTRACT WAS WRITTEN TO SHOW MY DEVELOPMENT SKILLS.
+IF DEPLOYED ON THE MAINNET AND LOSSES ARE INCURRED I AM NOT RESPONSIBLE.
+2. ALSO IF YOU ARE NOT SURE HOW TO DEPLOY A SMART CONTRACT OR SET UP A WALLET PLEASE REFER TO MY MULTISIG WALLET SMART CONTRACT CODE [https://github.com/albertisaac12/MultiSigWallet]
+3. FOR ANY QUERIES PLEASE FEEL FREE PING ME ON LINKEDIN [https://www.linkedin.com/in/abhigadipalli/]